nuriel77/iri-playbook/docs/securityhardening.rst

 Now you should be able to access the server using the SSH keys.

-You can close Puttygen now.
+You can close Puttygen.
 If needed, you can always run puttygen again, create a new key, load an existing key (it will require the password you've configured with it), replace the password or copy the public key from it.

 Access Using the SSH Keys
 -------------------------

 1. Open the application ``Putty``.
 On the left side you will have a tree browser.
 Open "Connection", "SSH", and "Auth".
-Configure as shown in the image below, browse to select the private ssh key you've created earlier:
+Configure as shown in the image below, browse the file system to select the private ssh key you've created earlier:

 .. image:: https://raw.githubusercontent.com/nuriel77/iri-playbook/master/docs/images/putty_001.png
    :alt: putty001